 - Form 1023: This is going to be a great exercise for your Board.
 As your organization matures, you will need to be able to answer the questions on this form.
 The form is 40 pages in length and will cost your organization $600 to file.
 Thankfully the IRS has instructions you can use in conjunction with the document.

 - Form 1023-EZ: This form is much easier to file, and most nonprofits prefer to file this version.
 Why wouldn’t you?
 It saves time and money, both precious things to a new nonprofit.
 To qualify for this streamlined form your nonprofit needs to have less than $50,000 in annual gross receipts for the next three years, and your assets cannot exceed $250,000.
 The form is just 3 pages long and will cost your nonprofit $275 to file.
-For more information, we have an article dedicated to explain the 1023-EZ in detail!
+Find a further breakdown of this form here.

 We have consulted with our community of experts and the consensus is: if your nonprofit meets the requirements to file a 1023-EZ, you should!

 These sources say that filing a 1023-EZ is a bit like using a free online tax service.
 Sometimes you don’t understand everything, and you may answer incorrectly, be sure to research as much as possible before you submit an answer that you are unsure of!

 Of course you can submit the form yourself, but we recommend getting some legal advice to ensure that it is filled out correctly.
 Why?
 Because it can take on average 18 months to get approval.
 Furthermore, make sure you qualify to use the EZ form because you should anticipate some random audits.
 Getting legal help doesn’t always mean shelling out the big bucks, you should research legal aid offices and law school clinics in your area for a more budget friendly option.

 Lastly, be sure to fill out your 1023 or 1023-EZ on www.pay.gov and pay the correct fee associated with your form.